Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a program to check if a list is empty.

 35. Day 35 (4th August 2024)
 - Write a Python program to clone or copy a list.
 - Write a program to find the common elements between two lists.

+36. Day 36 (5th August 2024)
+- Write a Python program to find the difference between two lists.
+- Write a program to find the intersection of two lists.